Minimally Invasive Cardiac Surgery

 What is minimally invasive cardiac surgery?

-Minimally invasive cardiac surgery uses small chest incisions and endoscopic instruments to gain access to the heart.
-In contrast, traditional heart surgeries use a large cut in the chest to split the breastbone (also known as a sternotomy) and gain access to the heart.
+Minimally invasive cardiac surgery uses small chest incisions and thoracoscopic instruments to gain access to the heart.
+In contrast, traditional heart surgeries use a large cut in the chest to split the breastbone (also known as a sternotomy) to gain access to the heart.

 As heart surgery techniques and technology improve over time, more conditions may be treated through minimally invasive surgery or keyhole surgery.
-This technique can help to reduce pain and scarring while maintaining safety and efficacy, while revolutionising the overall patient recovery experience.
+This technique can help to reduce pain, scarring and enhances recovery while maintaining safety and efficacy.

-What are the minimally invasive cardiac procedural treatments available at our hospitals?
+What are the minimally invasive cardiac surgeries available at our hospitals?

-• Minimally invasive mitral valve repair, which can relieve symptoms of mitral regurgitation or stenosis and prevent hospitalisation for heart failure, can be done through a small sternotomy or anterior thoracotomy
+• Minimally invasive mitral valve repair or replacement, which can relieve symptoms of mitral regurgitation or stenosis and prevent hospitalisation for heart failure, can be done through a small sternotomy or anterior thoracotomy

-• Minimally invasive aortic valve replacement, which treats aortic valve disease, restores normal blood flow, reduces symptoms and preserves the function of your heart muscle.
+• Minimally invasive aortic valve replacement, which treats aortic valve narrowing or regurgitation, reduces symptoms and preserves the function of your heart muscle.

 • Coronary artery bypass surgery (MIDCAB), which can be a hybrid procedure combined with stents.
 This surgical procedure bypasses blocked heart arteries to restore normal blood flow to the heart muscle.